Intermediate-Mass Black Hole Formation from Hierarchical Mergers in Galactic Nuclei: Results

 To complement Figure~\ref{fig:merger_mass_vs_time}, we also show the $\chi_{\text{eff}}$ of these GW sources in Figures~\ref{fig:chieff_vs_mass} and \ref{fig:chi_eff_histogram}.
-Specifically, we show the $\chi_{\text{eff}}$ versus primary mass in Figures~\ref{fig:chieff_vs_mass}, color-coded by generation, while Figure \ref{fig:chi_eff_histogram} shows the $\chi_{\text{eff}}$ distribution for each merger generation.
-For all populations other than the last row (\citet{Kremer+20} Single BHs (green) initial conditions), the magnitude of $\chi_{\text{eff}}$ for successive generation mergers can be $\gtrsim 0.5$.
-As seen in Figure \ref{fig:chieff_vs_mass}, the magnitude of $\chi_{\text{eff}}$ tends to decrease with the highest generation mergers, consistent with the results in Section \ref{sec:BHstar_coll_spin_effects}.
-Generally first generation mergers have zero initial spin, but considering accretion from stellar collisions, we see some first generation BHs with initially non-zero spin and therefore non-zero, albeit often very small, $\chi_{\text{eff}}$.
+Specifically, we show the $\chi_{\text{eff}}$ versus primary mass in Figure~\ref{fig:chieff_vs_mass}, color-coded by generation, while Figure \ref{fig:chi_eff_histogram} shows the $\chi_{\text{eff}}$ distribution for each generation.
+For mergers with the highest generation BHs (6G+), they occur almost exclusively when the higher generation BH has mass $>250$~M$_\odot$, shown in Figure \ref{fig:chieff_vs_mass}.
+Correspondingly, BHs with mass $>250$~M$_\odot$ are almost exclusively 6G+.
+For all populations other than the last row (K20), the magnitude of $\chi_{\text{eff}}$ for successive mergers can be $\gtrsim 0.5$.
+As seen in Figure \ref{fig:chieff_vs_mass}, the magnitude of $\chi_{\text{eff}}$ tends to decrease with mergers with 6G+ BHs, consistent with the results in Section \ref{sec:BHstar_coll_spin_effects}.
+Generally 1G BHs have zero initial spin, but considering accretion from stellar collisions, we see some 1G BHs with initially non-zero spin and therefore non-zero, albeit often very small, $\chi_{\text{eff}}$.